TVL, trading volume, open interest — how to use DeFi data to find the next breakout project?

 Source: https://defillama.com/?stablecoinsMcap=true&dexsVolume=true

-Why are DeFi Metrics Important?
+Why Are DeFi Metrics Important?

 Source: https://defillama.com/protocol/polymarket